-Restrictions: Must be enrolled in the following major: Theatre Arts; Must be enrolled in one of the
+- Must be enrolled in the following major: Theatre Arts - Must be enrolled in one of the following classifications: Junior, Senior

 THE456 Lighting Design 2 (3)

 Advanced exploration of the artistic process of lighting design.
 Study and practice of hand drafted plots and sectionals.
 CAD drafted plots and sectionals, industry standard paperwork, and boards.